pusher/docs/docs/channels/using_channels/presence-channels.md

 var me = presenceChannel.members.me;
 ```

-Once a user has had their subscription request authenticated (see [Authenticating Users](/docs/channels/server_api/authenticating-users) ) and the subscription has succeeded (see [pusher:subscription_succeeded](/docs/channels/using_channels/presence-channels#pusher-subscription-succeeded) ) it is possible to access information about the local user on the presence channel.
+Once a user has had their subscription request authorized (see [Authorizing Users](/docs/channels/server_api/authorizing-users) ) and the subscription has succeeded (see [pusher:subscription_succeeded](/docs/channels/using_channels/presence-channels#pusher-subscription-succeeded) ) it is possible to access information about the local user on the presence channel.

 The `me` property represents a `member` object and has an `id` and `info` property.
 For more information on the `member` object see [Presence channel events section](/docs/channels/using_channels/presence-channels#events).